 CONFLICT OF INTEREST CODE

-I. ADOPTION
+I. ADOPTION.

-In compliance with the Political Form Act of 1974, California Government Code Section 87100, et. seq., and Government Code 1090 American Indian Model Schools (“Schools”) hereby adopts this Conflict of Interest Code (“Code”), which shall apply to all governing board members, candidates for member of the governing board, and all other designated employees of Schools as specifically required by California Government Code Section 87300.
+In compliance with the Political Reform Act of 1974 (the "Act"), California Government Code section 87100 et seq., and Government Code section 1090, American Indian Model Schools (“Schools”) hereby adopts this Conflict of Interest Code (“Code”), which shall apply to all members of the Schools' Board of Directors ("Board") and all other designated employees of the Schools, as specifically required by Government Code section 87300.

 II.
-DEFINITION OF TERMS
+DEFINITION OF TERMS.

-The definitions contained in the Political Reform Act of 1974 as amended, regulations of the Fair Political Practices Commission (2 Cal.
-Code of Regs., §§ 18100, et seq.), and any amendments to the Act or regulations, are incorporated by reference into this Conflict of Interest Code.
+As applicable to a California public charter school, the definitions contained in the Act, regulations of the Fair Political Practices Commission (specifically California Code of Regulations, Title 2, section 18730), and any amendments or modifications to the Act or regulations are incorporated by reference into this Code.

 III.
 DESIGNATED EMPLOYEES.

-The persons holding positions listed in the Appendix are designated employees.
+The persons holding the positions listed in Appendix A are designated employees.
 It has been determined that these persons make or participate in the making of decisions which may foreseeably have a material effect on the economic interests of such persons.

 IV.
-STATEMENTS OF ECONOMIC INTERESTS: PLACE OF FILING.
+STATEMENTS OF ECONOMIC INTERESTS: MEANS OF FILING.

-The Code reviewing body shall instruct all designated employees within its Code to file Statements of Economic Interests with the agency filing officer in the agency's conflict of interest code.
+The Board shall instruct all designated employees to file a Form 700 Statement of Economic Interests ("Statement"), to be supplied by the Schools, with the Schools' filing officer as described below, disclosing reportable investments, interests in real property, business positions, and income required to be reported under the category or categories to which the designated employee's position is assigned in Appendix A.

 V. STATEMENTS OF ECONOMIC INTERESTS: TIME OF FILING.

 (A) Initial Statements.
-All designated employees employed by the agency on the effective date of this Code, as originally adopted, promulgated and approved by the Code reviewing body, shall file statements within 30 days after the effective date of this Code.
+All designated employees employed by the Schools on the effective date of this Code, as originally adopted, promulgated and approved by the Board, shall file Statements within 30 days after the effective date of this Code.
 Thereafter, each person already in a position when it is designated by an amendment to this Code shall file an Initial Statement within 30 days after the effective date of the amendment.

 (B) Assuming Office Statements.
-All persons assuming designated positions after the effective date of this code shall file statements within 30 days after assuming the designated positions, or if subject to State Senate confirmation, 30 days after being nominated or appointed.
+All persons assuming the position of a designated employee after the effective date of this Code shall file Statements within 30 days after assuming such position.

 (C) Annual Statements.
-All designated employees shall file statements no later than April 1.
+All designated employees shall file Statements no later than April 1.

 (D) Leaving Office Statements.
-All persons who leave designated positions shall file statements within 30 days after leaving office.
+All persons who leave the position of a designated employee shall file Statements within 30 days after leaving office.

 VI.
-STATEMENTS FOR PERSONS WHO RESIGN PRIOR TO ASSUMING OFFICE.
+STATEMENTS OF PERSONS WHO RESIGN PRIOR TO ASSUMING OFFICE.

-Any person who resigns within 12 months of initial appointment, or within 30 days of the date of notice provided by the filing officer to file an Assuming Office Statement, is not deemed to have assumed office or left office, provided he or she did not make or participate in the making of, or use his or her position to influence any decision and did not receive or become entitled to receive any form of payment as a result of his or her appointment.
-Such persons shall not file either an Assuming or Leaving Office Statement.
+Any person who resigns within 12 months of initial appointment, or within 30 days of the date of notice provided by the filing officer to file an Assuming Office Statement, is not deemed to have assumed office or left office, provided he or she did not make or participate in the making of, or use his or her position to influence, any decision and did not receive or become entitled to receive any form of payment as a result of his or her appointment.
+Such persons shall not file either an Assuming Office Statement or Leaving Office Statement.

-Any person who resigns a position within 30 days of the date of a notice from the filing officer shall do both of the following:
+Any person who resigns a position within 30 days of the date of notice from the filing officer shall do both of the following:

 (A) File a written resignation with the appointing power; and

-(B) File a written statement with the filing officer declaring under penalty of perjury that during the period between appointment and resignation he or she did not make, participate in the making, or use the position to influence any decision of the agency or receive, or become entitled to receive, any form of payment by virtue of being appointed to the position.
+(B) File a written statement with the filing officer declaring under penalty of perjury that during the period between appointment and resignation he or she did not make, participate in the making of, or use the position to influence, any decision of the agency or receive, or become entitled to receive, any form of payment by virtue of being appointed to the position.

 VII.
 CONTENTS OF AND PERIOD COVERED BY STATEMENTS OF ECONOMIC INTERESTS.